-There are 3 easy ways to improve the effectiveness of Web Push Notification:
+3 easy ways to improve the performance of web push notifications:

 What can you do increase your reach & click rates for Web Push Notifications?